Brukkk/color-switcher/README.md

 # color-switcher

-This is one of my first sites witch uses Javascript for changing style on my document elemnts.
+This is one of my first sites witch uses Javascript to change style on my document elements.